cosmospkg/cosmos/cosmos-transport/README.md

 ## 🔄 Future Plans

-- Optional support for:
-  - FTP
-  - IPFS
-  - Onion routing (Tor)
-  - Custom protocols via trait-based plugin system
 - Mirror support with deterministic fallback logic
 - Parallel and range-based downloads (opt-in)
+- Custom protocols via trait-based plugin system

 For now?
 Keep it simple.
 Fetch the bytes.
 Pass them up.
 Let the rest of Cosmos decide what they mean.